Dragon (Dungeons & Dragons): Red dragon

 Red dragons are the largest and most powerful of the classic chromatic dragons.
-They are large with a wide wingspan.
-They have two swept back horns on their heads.
+They are very large with a wide wingspan and have two back-swept horns on their heads.
 Once they hatch, the wyrmlings are left to fend for themselves.
 A red wyrmling is roughly human-sized at hatching and dangerous.
 They are capable of breathing fire, and revel in wreaking destruction and havoc on almost anything that moves.
 The latter trait is carried fully into adulthood.
-They regard all other Chromatic dragons as inferiors, with the amount of disdain proportional to the general power level of the variety.
-All other chromatic dragons that red dragons encounter are either killed, driven away, or bullied into servitude depending on the red dragon's mood and personality, with the except of white dragons who are allowed to leave since red dragons do not consider them worth the effort to kill.
+They regard all other chromatic dragons as inferiors, with the amount of disdain proportional to the general power level of the variety.
+All other chromatic dragons that red dragons encounter are either killed, driven away, or bullied into servitude depending on the red dragon's mood and personality, with the exception of white dragons who are allowed to leave since red dragons do not consider them worth the effort to kill.

-Due to their choice of living space they cross paths with many of the metallic dragons, most notably the silver dragons who are their worst enemies, and holding the greatest disdain for copper dragons with whom they often clash.
+Due to their choice of living space, they cross paths with many of the metallic dragons, most notably the silver dragons who are their worst enemies, and holding the greatest disdain for copper dragons with whom they often clash.
 Red dragons have an eye for value, and can determine the monetary worth of any object at a glance.
-The gaining and keeping of treasure is the focus of a red dragon's adult life, and they tend to amass incredible hoards with amazing rapidity.
+The gaining and keeping of treasure is the focus of a red dragon's adult life, and they tend to quickly amass incredible hoards.
 Red dragons prefer to make their homes inside active volcanoes.
 If a volcano is not available, they will reside in any mountain, provided that it has a good ledge from which the dragon can survey its territory.
-A red dragon's lair may have only one entrance, high above ground level.
+A red dragon's lair may have only a single entrance, high above ground level.

 Red dragons are very dangerous in combat.
 Proficient in magic, they are also fast in the air, but clumsy, so prefer to fight on the ground.
 They spend years designing battle strategies, and wait until the best moment to call upon them.
 Their blasts of fire end most battles before they begin.

-The red dragon Themberchaud, which first appeared in Drizzt Do’Urden’s Guide to the Underdark (1999) and reappeared in subsequent modules such as Out of the Abyss (2015), was featured in the live-action film Dungeons & Dragons: Honor Among Thieves (2023).
+The red dragon Themberchaud, which first appeared in Drizzt Do'Urden's Guide to the Underdark (1999) and reappeared in subsequent modules such as Out of the Abyss (2015), was featured in the live-action film Dungeons & Dragons: Honor Among Thieves (2023).

 David M. Ewalt described ancient red dragons' place in the game as "there are few beasts more powerful".